kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - Gather at least two release cycles of user and operator feedback.
 - Demonstrate scale and rollout behavior at supported LWS replica counts.
-- Define compatibility for the Kubernetes dependency and building-block API graduation.
+- Validate the LWS-owned conversion contract against the supported Kubernetes dependencies and building-block API graduation.
 - Provide stable metrics, events, conditions, and a troubleshooting guide.
 - Resolve or formally defer universal Basic Workload representation for LWS.
 - Decide the LWS gate default independently of upstream maturity;
   `GenericWorkload` being Beta does not by itself justify default-on.
 - Document a migration plan for the legacy implicit provider mode.
-- Demonstrate that Phase-1 objects remain flat and valid after Alpha-2 or Beta upgrades.
+- Demonstrate that single-level objects remain flat and valid after Alpha-2 or Beta upgrades, independent of when they were created.

 **GA**